jleonard/how-i-work/css.md

 I don't obsess over .css selector performance but I know how it works and I've come to a happy balance of following some suggested practices and disregarding others.
 For example, I avoid excessive nesting of rules but I don't focus on the right to left selector specificity.
 I'll use the [* universal selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors) when it makes sense.

-I try not to get too dogmatic.
-Best practices are really __suggested__ practices.
-Otherwise I'd miss weird little tricks like [the lobotimized owl](http://alistapart.com/article/axiomatic-css-and-lobotomized-owls).
+If some weird little trick like [the lobotimized owl](http://alistapart.com/article/axiomatic-css-and-lobotomized-owls) comes along and it helps me write more readable code then I'm sold.